GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-zone-deploy/README.md

         curl http://whereami-frontend.my-app.svc.cluster.local:80
     ```

-1. Scale down the `whereami-backend` deployment in the `zone-a` cluster to zero replicas.
-This effectively takes the backend service offline in that cluster.
+2. Scale down the `whereami-backend` deployment in the `zone-a` cluster to zero
+    replicas.
+This effectively takes the backend service offline.

     ```sh
-    kubectl scale deployment whereami-backend --replicas=0 --context zone-a -n my-app
+    kubectl scale deployment whereami-backend --replicas=0 \
+    --context zone-a -n my-app
     ```

     Note: Observe the `"cluster_name"` and `"zone"` fields in the JSON output.
     You should see a mix of `zonal-cluster-1`/`us-central1-a` and
     `zonal-cluster-2`/`us-central1-b` responses.
 This demonstrates load balancing.

-1. Confirm that no backend pods are running in `zone-a`.
+3. Confirm that no backend pods are running in `zone-a`.

     ```sh
     kubectl get pods -l app=whereami-backend --context zone-a -n my-app